GENETIC EPIDEMIOLOGY GLOSSARY

 Quantile-quantile plot (Q-Q plot): In a GWAS, the Q-Q plot is used to assess the number and magnitude of observed associations compared with the expectations under no association.
 The nature of deviations from the identity line provide clues whether the observed associations are true associations or may be due to systematic errors such as population stratification or cryptic relatedness.
 See WTCCC GWAS (PDF); Pearson, 2008 (Figure 1); McCarthy, 2008.

 Quantitative character: A character displaying a 'continuous' phenotypic range rather than discrete classes; characters measured rather than counted such as metabolic activity, height, length, width, arm span, body fat content, growth rate, milk production, blood pressure.
 The genetic variation underlying a continuous character distribution may be the result of segregation at a single genetic locus or more frequently, at numerous interacting loci which produce a cumulative effect on the phenotype (with contributions from the environment).
 A gene affecting a quantitative character is a quantitative trait locus, or QTL (should be seen as a continuous trait locus).
 See also Introduction to Genetic Epidemiology.

 Quantitative genetics: The statistical study of the genetics of quantitative characters (biometrical genetics) as opposed to Mendelian (discrete) characters.
 Quantitative genetic characters are those that do not assort in a simple way in crosses.
 Examples include physiological activity, behavior, size and height.
 A major task of quantitative genetics is to determine the ways in which genes (QTL) interact with the environment to contribute to the formation of a given quantitative trait distribution (and the estimation of genetic and environmental variance).
-See also Quantitative Genetics Resources; Quantitative Genetics in Modern Genetic Analysis; and Introduction to Genetic Epidemiology; Theory and Practice in Quantitative Genetics (Posthuma, 2003).
+For a review, see Posthuma, 2003.
+See GusevLab for the latest research in quantitative genetics.

 Quasi-dominance: Direct transmission, generation to generation, of a recessive trait giving the impression of dominance.
 It happens if the recessive gene is frequent or inbreeding is intense.